-Code Llama is a new family of open-source large language models for code by Meta AI that includes three type of models.
+Code Llama is a family of open-source large language models (LLMs) for code by Meta AI that includes three type of models.

-- Python specialization models which are called Code Llama – Python.
+- Python specialization models, called Code Llama – Python.

-- Instruction-following models which are called Code Llama – Instruct.
+- Instruction-following models, called Code Llama – Instruct.

 Code Llama Training Pipeline

-Let’s start with a high-level view about the Code Llama training pipeline with the following picture from the paper and later on dive into some of the steps.
+We start with a high-level review of the training pipeline, and later on we’ll dive into some of the steps.

-We start with a Llama 2 model with 7B, 13B or 34B params, as we can see on the left.
-Here it is already worth mentioning that this is different than other successful open-source code LLMs such as StarCoder which are trained on code only and here we start with Llama 2 that was trained on general-purpose text and code data.
+The training pipeline starts with a Llama 2 model with 7B, 13B or 34B params.
+It’s worth noting that, unlike other successful open-source code LLMs like StarCoder, trained solely on code, Llama 2 was trained on both general-purpose text and code data.

 Code Training and Infilling Code Training

-The first step is code training and infilling code training, where the Llama 2 model is fine-tuned on a code dataset of 500B tokens.
-In the following table from the paper, we can see that the dataset is comprised of 85% code, another 8% of natural language related to code, and the last 7% are natural language, to help the model keep its natural language understanding skills.
+The first step is the pipeline is code training and infilling code training,.
+In this step, the researchers fine-tune Llama 2 on a code dataset of 500B tokens.
+In the following table, we can see that the dataset includes 85% code, 8% natural language related to code, and 7% are natural language, to help the model keep its natural language understanding skills.
 We’ll expand more about what is the infilling code training a bit later in post.

 Python Code Training